jasonlue/jasonlue.github.io/_posts/2019-09-14-zeek-dict-measurement.md

 ![dict-space.png](/img/zeek/dict-space.png)

-As we can see, Clustered dictionary uses a lot less memory when dictionary size is small.
-99.94% of the dictionaries in zeek are less than 8 in size.
-The memory improvement overall reaches more than 3x, using only 30% memory of Chained dictionary.
+As we can see, Clustered dictionary uses a lot less memory especially when the dictionary size is small.
+Since more than 99% of the dictionaries in zeek are less than 8 in size.
+The memory improvement overall is estimated around 3x (34% of the chained dictionary) (when dictionary size is 10).
+More accurate measurement is in the next section.

-### Memory consumed by all dictionaries with different inputs

 ```
 cd ~/zeek.test/zeek